 Indigo Sangha’s Actions for Justice

 Indigo Sangha is a diverse mindfulness practice community.
-Through study and practice, our White members are intentionally waking ourselves up to the reality of now–truths long understood by our friends of color.
+Through study and practice, our White members are intentionally waking ourselves up, catching up to the reality of now–to truths long understood by our friends of color.
 We see that, in reality: